lucdadukey/BasicPlatformerTutorial/README.md

 ---
 ## Vertical Collisions

 When our redsquare falls, it goes straight through the walls/floors, to fix this we need to add some more code to the gravity function.
 Firstly we will check for downwards collisions (landing on the floor), to do this we need to utilise the check squares function to see if the tile at the player's feet is a wall, if yes then we need to set the player's Y Kinetic Energy to 0 and move the player up until it looks seamless with the floor.
-Also as a preventitive measure against future bugs we will need to check that the player is actually falling (Y Kinetic Energy is less than 0).
+Also as a preventative measure against future bugs we will need to check that the player is actually falling (Y Kinetic Energy is less than 0).

 ```javascript
 // Place Below Previous Code Written